Tim Bishop: 2014

+Tenure

 Bishop supported and voted for the Affordable Care Act and the Health Care and Education Reconciliation Act of 2010.

 Bishop also voted for the Housing and Economic Recovery Act of 2008, the Emergency Economic Stabilization Act (TARP), and the American Recovery and Reinvestment Act of 2009 (also known as the "stimulus bill"), and for further measures in 2009 and 2010.
 He also voted for the Budget Control Act of 2011, which provided for further gradual increments in the debt limit.

 Bishop participated in the bipartisan coalition of elected officials and community advocates that saved the 106th Air Rescue Wing located at Gabreski Airport from being shut down by the Pentagon's base closure commission.

 In opposition to a plan that would have dumped more than twenty million cubic yards of contaminated dredge waste in the Long Island Sound, Bishop sponsored legislation to block the plan.
 In January 2007, he voted for a reduction of interest rates on future federal student loans.

 Bishop supported the Shinnecock Indian tribe's successful attempts at gaining formal federal recognition.
 Bishop supported a $160,000 line-item for the Shinnecock Nation in President Obama's 2013 budget proposal.